bradeneliason/PumasDocs.jl/docs/src/index.md

     PURPOSES, YOU MAY NOT DISTRIBUTE ANY PORTION OF THE SOFTWARE, AND THE APPLICATION AND/OR PRODUCT DEVELOPED BY YOU MAY ONLY BE USED FOR EDUCATIONAL PURPOSES.
-(d) COMMERCIAL LICENSE WITH SUPPORT: If you obtained the Software pursuant to a
-    separate Julia Computing License Agreement that includes a commercial license and support services, you may use the Software as per terms and conditions specified in the applicable Julia Computing License Agreement
+4. COMMERCIAL LICENSE WITH SUPPORT: If you obtained the Software pursuant to a separate Julia Computing License Agreement that includes a commercial license and support services, you may use the Software as per terms and conditions specified in the applicable Julia Computing License Agreement